Gene product

-A gene product is the biochemical material, either RNA or protein, resulting from expression of a gene.
+A gene product is the biochemical material, either RNA or protein, resulting from the expression of a gene.
 A measurement of the amount of gene product is sometimes used to infer how active a gene is.
-Abnormal amounts of gene product can be correlated with disease-causing alleles, such as the overactivity of oncogenes which can cause cancer.
+Abnormal amounts of gene product can be correlated with disease-causing alleles, such as the overactivity of oncogenes, which can cause cancer.

 A gene is defined as "a hereditary unit of DNA that is required to produce a functional product".
 Regulatory elements include: